Best Inexpensive Dog Food (budget picks)

 Go Holistic, Organic, or Grain-Free

 These types of formulas are often specifically designed with simplicity in mind.
-This is a great way to find recipes that are free of unnecessary fillers.
+This is a great way to find the best recipes with quality ingredients that are free of unnecessary fillers.
 Check out the ingredients list to ensure that the claims on the package match up to what's actually in the product.

 Stick to Identifiable Protein Sources